yokoyama-flogics/ibp_monitor_2/doc/installation.md

    ````

    The '192.168.1.75' is assigned IP address of the Raspberry Pi.
    '127.0.0.1' is a local address and not the case.
+Hereafter, we
+   assume our Raspberry Pi has this IP address in this document.

 6. [recommended] You can enable SSH server to login via Ethernet, run
    'sudo raspbi-config', choose options 'Interfacing Options' ->